smithy-lang/smithy/docs/source-2.0/guides/converting-to-openapi.rst

     This behavior can be customized using the following values for the ``onErrorStatusConflict`` setting:

     ``oneOf``
         Use OpenAPI's ``oneOf`` keyword to combine error responses with same HTTP status code.
+The ``oneOf`` option wraps schemas for contents of conflicting errors responses schemas into a synthetic union schema using OpenAPI's ``oneOf`` keyword.
     ``properties``
         Use ``properties`` field of OpenAPI schema object to combine error responses with same HTTP status code.
+        The ``properties`` option combines the conflicting error structure shapes into one union error shape that contains all members from each and every conflicting error.

     .. note::
             ``oneOf`` keyword is not supported by Amazon API Gateway.